-Today, leaving cats alone for 3 days is considered excessive – there are simply far too many sad stories of well-intentioned pet owners who left their “oh-so-independent” kitty alone and came back to preventable heartache.
+Today, leaving Cat alone for 3 days is considered excessive.
+There are simply far too many sad stories of well-intentioned pet owners who left their “oh-so-independent” kitty alone and came back to preventable heartache.

 All of the same precautions apply when you are planning a longer absence that will separate you and your cat.